Dear readers of ADxS.org, please forgive the disruption.

 • Nucleus subthalamicus (STN, Corpus Luysi).

-The main task of the basal ganglia is to filter the communication between the thalamus and the cortex.
+The main task of the basal ganglia is to filter communication between the thalamus and the cortex.

 3. Basal ganglia and ADHD